cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 3. This image shows WooCommerce product detail page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 == Changelog ==

+= Version 2.25.0 - Released: 01 August 2023 =

+* New: support for WordPress 6.3
+* New: support for WooCommerce 8.0
+* Update: YITH plugin framework

+= Version 2.24.0 - Released: 12 July 2023 =

+* New: support for WooCommerce 7.9
+* Update: YITH plugin framework

+= Version 2.23.0 - Released: 19 June 2023 =

+* New: support for WooCommerce 7.8
+* Update: YITH plugin framework

+= Version 2.22.0 - Released: 15 May 2023 =

+* New: support for WooCommerce 7.7
+* Update: YITH plugin framework

+= Version 2.21.0 - Released: 11 April 2023 =

+* New: support for WooCommerce 7.6
+* Update: YITH plugin framework

 = Version 2.19.0 - Released: 08 February 2023 =